Please Note: You do not have to be a member to adopt from us. Part of your adoption fee will be your first year’s membership.

 Please Note: The MFA is unable to accommodate out of province adoptions at this time.
 We would be happy to re-direct you to a ferret shelter closer to your home.

-You must live within a maximum 4 hours of Winnipeg for us to complete the adoption as we deliver the ferret to your home.
-An 8 hour drive round trip is the maximum we can drive.
+You must live within a maximum 2 hours of Winnipeg for us to complete the adoption as we deliver the ferret to your home.
+A 4 hour drive round trip is the maximum we can drive.

 We require a reference from your Veterinarian if applicable.